MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/localize-strings-ui-manifest.md

 var resourceLoader = Windows.ApplicationModel.Resources.ResourceLoader.GetForCurrentView("Contoso.Control/Resources");
 ```

 You don't need to do that for a Class Library (Universal Windows).
-If in doubt, you can use [MakePri.exe](makepri-exe-command-options.md) to dump your component or library's PRI file.
+If in doubt, you can specify [MakePri.exe command line options](makepri-exe-command-options.md) to dump your component or library's PRI file.
 Each resource's `uri` is shown in the dumped file.

 ```xml
 <NamedResource name="exampleResourceName" uri="ms-resource://Contoso.Control/Contoso.Control/ReswFileName/exampleResourceName">...